 Continue providing your child’s care at home.
 If you are still concerned about your child, call NHS 111 – dial 111

 If your child has mild conjunctivitis, gentle cleaning of the eyes with cotton balls soaked in warm water may help your child feel better.

 Clean in one direction only, outwards from the inside (nose side) of the eye.
 This prevents the other eye becoming infected if only one eye is affected.
-Discard the cotton ball each time to prevent reinfection.

 Do not try to clean inside the eyelids as this may cause damage to the inside of the eye.
 Lubricating eye drops such as ‘artificial tears’ may give some relief.